 The Casa Vicens was declared a UNESCO World Heritage Site in 2005 as "Works of Antoni Gaudí" in conjunction with the Güell Park, the Güell Colony Crypt, the Güell Palace, the Casa Vicens, the Nativity Facade and The crypt of the Sagrada Família, Casa Batlló and Casa Milà ..

-The Casa Vicens was built between 1883 and 1888 in the peaceful neighborhood of Gracia.
-The owner, Manuel Vicens Montaner, is a tile manufacturer who is not unhappy to choose this young architect of 31 years passionate about technique, stone, brick and tiles.
+Casa Vicens was built between 1883 and 1885 in the peaceful district of Gracia in Barcelona.
+In 1883, Manuel Vicens i Montaner, stockbroker and broker, entrusted Gaudí with the construction of a summer residence.
+At that time, Gaudí was 31 years old and in his most orientalist period.
+One of the most characteristic symbols of Casa Vicens are the "clavelline" azulejos, a flower that Gaudí simply found in the garden of this house.
+The owner, Manuel Vicens Montaner, was a tile manufacturer who is not unhappy to choose this young architect of 31 years passionate about technique, stone, brick and tiles.
 The first idea of Gaudí will be to draw inspiration from the carnations of India of the garden of the Casa Vicens to design the printed pattern of its tiling initiating thus what will later become his custom to use nature as model.
 Also influenced by oriental art (India, Persia, Japan), he made it a hallmark for this house, which will be received with enthusiasm by the Barcelona citizens of the time, much better than his future creations.

-Gaudí, with all the benefits of the profession of ceramics manufacturer from Manuel Vicens Montaner, exploited all the advantages offered by his Orientalist knowledge.
-The use of azulejos, use of plaster tiles but also arabesques, coffered ceilings, marquetry, fountains and basins.
-The style of this house is called neo-Mudejar in reference to the use of these materials of artistic constructions brought by Muslims for buildings built in the south of Spain especially in Seville, Toledo and Saragossa from the twelfth century.
+In the 19th century, exoticism from the East became fashionable throughout Europe, this fascination is reflected in all artistic expressions, a fascination strongly linked to the romantic movement.
+When Gaudí received the order, he was completely absorbed by this movement, even though he had already hinted at the same sensitivity.
+Taking advantage of Manuel Vicens Montaner's profession as a ceramist, he exploited all the advantages offered by his orientalist knowledge.
+The use of tiles, plaster, but also arabesques, coffered ceilings, marquetry, fountains and basins.
+The style of this house may recall the so-called neo-Mudejar in reference to the use of these artistic building materials used by Muslims for constructions built in southern Spain, especially in Seville, Toledo and Zaragoza since the twelfth century.

 The exterior of Casa Vicens